-Netflix ‘Bloodine’ Season Three Will Be The Series Finale [Spoilers]
+Netflix ‘Bloodine’ Season 3 Will Be The Series Finale [Spoilers]

 — Alan Branch (@Brokenguitar1) March 7, 2017

 So what does Netflix do with a series like Bloodline when the run was supposed to be six seasons, and it has to get whittled down to three?
 Superior editing to prioritize plot conclusions, says International Business Times of Australia.
-Another decisions made by Netflix, Bloodline will not appear in May the way it did for the first two seasons, but it will launch in July instead, and much of the plot will revolve around Nolan Rayburn (Owen Teague), Danny’s son.
+Another decision made by Netflix, Bloodline will not appear in May the way it did for the first two seasons, but it will launch in July instead, and much of the plot will revolve around Nolan Rayburn (Owen Teague), Danny’s son.

 “I don’t think Nolan wants to be like Danny.
 He didn’t have a good time with Danny as a dad.”